sst/guide/_chapters/report-api-errors-in-react.md

 }
 ```

 You'll notice that in the case of an Auth error we create an `Error` object and add the object that we get as the `errorInfo`.
 For API errors, Amplify uses [Axios](https://github.com/axios/axios).
-This has a config object that contains the API path that generated the error.
+This has a config object that contains the API endpoint that generated the error.

 We report this to Sentry by calling `logError(error, errorInfo)`.
 And just as before we simply alert the message to the user.
 It would be a good idea to further customize what you show the user.
 But we'll leave this as an exercise for you.